These Swedish meatballs are a scrumptious gluten-free dish!

 - 2 pounds ground beef

-- 1/2 cup Schar’s gluten free bread crumbs
+- 1/2 cup of gluten free bread crumbs

 - 1 egg

-- 1/2 cup Bob’s Red Mill GF All Purpose Baking Flour
+- 1/2 cup of Bob’s Red Mill GF All Purpose Baking Flour

-- 4 tablespoons Bob’s Red Mill GF All Purpose Baking Flour
+- 4 tablespoons of Bob’s Red Mill GF All Purpose Baking Flour

-- 3 cups of beef stock, homemade or store bought
+- 3 cups of stock or broth, homemade or store bought

 Instructions

-- Combine milk and breadcrumbs in a small bowl.
-In another large bowl, whisk the egg and add meat, onion, and salt.
+- Combine 1/2 cup of milk and 1/2 cup of breadcrumbs in a small bowl.
+In another large bowl, whisk 1 egg and add 2 pounds of meat, 2 tablespoons of minced onion, and a teaspoon of salt.
 Add the soaked breadcrumbs to the meat mixture and gently mix with your hands until evenly combined.

-- Heat oil in a large, deep skillet over medium-high heat.
+- Heat a quarter-inch of oil in a large, deep skillet over medium-high heat, until it's hot but not smoking.
 Add the meatballs and gently brown on all sides, about 5 to 7 minutes.
 Once all of the meatballs are cooked, transfer to a bowl.
-Drain oil.
+Drain the oil from the pan.

 - Return the meatballs to the skillet along with any juices, cover, and simmer in your gravy.
 Serve over gluten free noodles.